Activity A: Setting the agenda of the workshop (6/7)

 Remind workshop participants about the definition of a nutrition policy-relevant question.
 A “nutrition policy-relevant question” means a question that:

-- It responds to a relevant policy need or demand from decision makers.
+- responds to a relevant policy need or demand from decision makers

-- It provides a timely answer for policy use or decision making.
+- allows a timely answer for policy use

-- It leads to an actionable recommendation and decision.
+- provides an answer that leads to actionable recommendations and decisions.